-These controls set the pipette current to zero after the pipette is placed in the test solution and prior to seal formation.
+These controls set the pipet current to zero after the pipet is placed in the test solution and prior to seal formation.
 This circuitry is used to compensate for electrode potentials, liquid junction potentials and other offset voltages, and establishes a zero baseline reference potential.
-The 10-turn JUNCTION ZERO control manually adjusts I_m between $\pm 120~mV$ with immediate response.
+The 10-turn JUNCTION ZERO control manually adjusts I_m between ± 120 mV with immediate response.

-With the AUTO ZERO toggle switch in the \emph{on} position (auto zero LED \emph{on}) depressing the associated pushbutton zeros the current automatically.
-The settling time is rapid when used with $M\Omega$ pipette resistances, but can take several seconds if used with $G\Omega$ resistances.
-For complete compensation, hold the pushbutton in until I_m on the METER reads \emph{zero} .
+With the AUTO ZERO toggle switch in the on position (auto zero LED on) depressing the associated pushbutton zeros the current automatically.
+The settling time is rapid when used with $M\Omega$ pipet resistances, but can take several seconds if used with $G\Omega$ resistances.
+For complete compensation, hold the pushbutton in until I_m on the METER reads zero.